 Distributing content to podcast players like Spotify is easier with a hosting platform – Hello Audio.
 On your feed’s page, click “Submit to Spotify”.
 That’s it!

-Bonus – How To Get RSS Feed For Spotify Podcast
+Bonus – How To Get an RSS Feed For Spotify Podcast

 You can get a Spotify RSS feed by enabling it in your settings, unlike other hosting platforms that automatically create one for you.